JannikSommer/releasenote-generator/README.md

 .\ReleaseNoteGenerator.exe opentap 9.18
 ```

-A markdown file is not generated in the application directory with the name `ReleaseNotes_opentap-9.18.md`
+A markdown file is then generated in the application directory with the name `ReleaseNotes_opentap-9.18.md`

 ## GitHub permissions